abrhamadddis/alx-zero_day/0x03-git/README.md

-this folder is for 0x03-git
+this folder is for 0x03-git to get started